242 FW 2

 -Pictogram and the associated hazards (see Exhibit 2),

-(1) If an employee transfers a hazardous chemical into another container, he/she must ensure that the secondary container is suitable for the substance (unless he/she plans to use it immediately) and then label it.
+(1) If an employee transfers a hazardous chemical into another container, the employee must ensure that the secondary container is suitable for the substance (unless the employee plans to use it immediately) and then label it.
 See exception below in E(2).
 The transfer container must be free of residues and contamination from previously stored chemicals.

 F. Storage.
 All chemicals must be stored in locations free of hazards and well ventilated in accordance with 29 CFR 1910.106.
 Chemicals must be stored only with those that have similar properties (compatible).
 See Exhibit 3.